Majoneza/github-action-push-to-repository/README.md

 # github-action-push-to-repository

-This action pushes the repository from $GITHUB_WORKSPACE.
+This action pushes the repository from $GITHUB_WORKSPACE using the deploy key of the target repository.

+The deploy key should be setup as an environmental variable named `REPOSITORY_DEPLOY_KEY`.

 Inspired by "cpina/github-action-push-to-another-repository" to fit the required functionality.